JohnLoza/ddtech-order-tracker/README.md

    `$ RAILS_ENV=production rails assets:precompile`

-5. Set environment variables for the system, these are DB_USER, DB_PASS, MAIL_USER, MAIL_PASS
+5. Set environment variables for the system, these are DB_USER, DB_PASS, MAIL_USER and MAIL_PASS

 6. Install wkhtmltopdf binaries for your development system, it could be with the gem wkhtmltopdf-binary or from a package for your system